open-telemetry/opentelemetry-dotnet-contrib/.github/ISSUE_TEMPLATE/comp_contrib_instrumentation_aws.md

 ---
-name: OpenTelemetry.Contrib.Instrumentation.AWS
+name: OpenTelemetry.Instrumentation.AWS
-about: Issue with OpenTelemetry.Contrib.Instrumentation.AWS
+about: Issue with OpenTelemetry.Instrumentation.AWS
-labels: comp:contrib.instrumentation.aws
+labels: comp:instrumentation.aws
 ---

-# Issue with OpenTelemetry.Contrib.Instrumentation.AWS
+# Issue with OpenTelemetry.Instrumentation.AWS

 List of [all OpenTelemetry NuGet packages](https://www.nuget.org/profiles/OpenTelemetry) and version that you are